Direct product cooling heat transfer

 - Longer payback period of the additional investment of the ice bank variant

-Direct product chilling with heat transfer temperatures of 0.5°C till -0.5°C
+Direct product chilling with Ice water temperatures of 0.5°C

 Ice water with temperatures of 0.5°C can perform very well for direct product chill down